bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 === In cybersecurity: the five pillars
 <in-cybersecurity-the-five-pillars>

-- #strong[Confidentiality]: Can an unauthorized entity gain access to information?
+- *Confidentiality*: Can an unauthorized entity gain access to information?

-- #strong[Integrity]: Can there be unauthorized modification of information?
+- *Integrity*: Can there be unauthorized modification of information?

-- #strong[Availability]: Can authorized access to information be impended?
+- *Availability*: Can authorized access to information be impended?

-- #strong[Authenticity]: Can an unauthorized entity insert undistinguishable information?
+- *Authenticity*: Can an unauthorized entity insert undistinguishable information?

-- #strong[Non-repudiation]: Can an authorized entity deny some information's authenticity?
+- *Non-repudiation*: Can an authorized entity deny some information's authenticity?

-The #strong[Parkerian hexad] introduces
+The *Parkerian hexad* introduces

-- #strong[Utility]: Is the information useful?
+- *Utility*: Is the information useful?

-and trades #strong[Non-repudiation] for
+and trades *Non-repudiation* for

-- #strong[Control]: Can authorized users access information?
+- *Control*: Can authorized users access information?

 === Authenticity
 <authenticity>